sedostheatre/sedos.co.uk/input/shows/1906-full-list-of-sedos-shows.md

 **1908**

 Mirette\
-The Duchchess of Dantzic
+The Duchess of Dantzic

 **1909**

 The Middlemen\
 A Greek Slave

-Please bear with us - we are still working on getting this page fully updated.
+Please bear with us - we are still working on populating this page.
 [See our full list of shows on our old website here.](https://archive.sedos.co.uk/archive/100years.htm)